sahil199926/jobs-webscraping/README.md

 - Implement appropriate rate limiting
 - Use scraped data responsibly and ethically
 - Consider reaching out to Indeed for official API access for commercial use

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-# jobs-webscraping